Sticky eyes at Summer Scientist Week

 The funding will directly support a full-time post-doctoral researcher as well as a temporary lecturer in cognitive and developmental psychology.

-We are currently recruiting for the post-doctoral researcher to join the project team, so let me know if you would like to know more about this exciting project!
+We are currently recruiting for a part-time Lecturer in Cognitive and Developmental Psychology to join the project team, so let me know if you would like to know more about this exciting project!

 Guess what?!
 Eye gaze and conversation in Parkinsons research published